OppressionBreedsResistance/how2hax/h2h-ansible/roles/domain/README.md

 ## VULN No. 1
 ## DC SYNC RIGHT FOR ACESSIBLE USER

 DCSync is an attack that leverages "Replicating Directory Changes" rights.
 Such right allows user to retrieve sensitive data (passwords) via domain replication process.
+User John Johnson has DCSync priviliges in how2hax.pl domain, despite not being a Domain Admin.

 ## VULN No. 2
 To do